 Veryst offers unique expertise in advanced finite element analysis (FEA) of medical devices and implants.
-We use a combination of commercial finite element codes (Abaqus, ANSYS, COMSOL Multiphysics) supplemented by proprietary material models for thermosets, thermoplastics, elastomers, and foams (PolyUMod®).
-Our proprietary models provide both greater accuracy and insight than is possible with commercial codes alone.
+We use a combination of commercial finite element codes (Abaqus, ANSYS, COMSOL Multiphysics, and PolyUMod®—a software program originally developed by Veryst and now available through PolymerFEM.com).

 Clients have used our analyses from early stage concept development through regulatory submissions (FDA 510k and PMA and CE Mark).
 We have provided finite element analysis support for Class I, II, and III device regulatory documents, and helped design validation experiments for fatigue and strength for FDA submissions.
 We have also worked with firms in preparing responses associated with recall actions on topics of fatigue, contamination, strength, creep, and long-term testing.

 Veryst’s world-leading capabilities in design, testing, manufacturing, and failure analysis also make us uniquely suited to investigate the failure of medical devices during development as well as post-production issues and root cause analysis.

 Veryst has used its expertise in nonlinear material behavior and large deformation simulation to assist medical device companies in the development of implanted devices such as stents, orthopedic implants, meshes, and fixation devices.